What is Safewards?

 Safe wards logo

-How NSFT is implementing Safewards?
+How has NSFT implemented Safewards?

-For more information please contact Sophie Bagge: sophie.bagge@nsft.nhs.uk or 07785693984.
+For more information, please contact Sophie Bagge: sophie.bagge@nsft.nhs.uk.

 Session 1